mountaincharlie/project-one-rock-climbing/README.md

 Done:
 * Made the main navigation links 'button' elements instead of 'divs' [semantic html]
 * Added aria-labels to the footer social media links (read about on: https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8.html)
+* Added the alt attribute to the img element for social media icons

 To do:
 * how you considered it in your design